 Judging Carpet Quality

 Don’t use one factor alone as an indicator of a carpet’s overall quality.
-All factors (density, face weight, twist, fiber type, etc.) all work together in a carpet to determine how the carpet will look and perform overall.
+All factors (density, face weight, twist, fiber type, etc.) all work together to determine how the carpet will look and perform overall.
 Each of these factors must all be taken into consideration when making a decision on the appropriate carpet for your home.

 Minimum Density Values